Jennie421/process_audio_diary/README.md

 Note all supplemental utility scripts described in the internal lab AV code guide for summer 2022 can be found in the new subfolder summer_utilities.
 As we will not be collecting new audio diaries over the summer, these scripts can assist in running any backlog processing in a more efficient manner.
 For more information on when/how to use, see the mentioned document.

+## Jennie's notes:
+The paths in some scripts have not been adapted.
+Will cause error.

 ### Table of Contents
 1. [Setup](#setup)
 2. [Primary Pipeline](#pipeline)